prakashmadai10/Concurrently-Downloading-Players-Images/README.md

 # FootyRenders Image Downloader

-This Python script allows you to download HD images of football players from the FootyRenders website.
+This Python script allows you to download HD images of football players from the FootyRenders website (https://www.footyrenders.com/premier-league/).
 The script utilizes concurrent processing to efficiently retrieve player details from multiple pages and then download the corresponding high-resolution images concurrently.

 ## Prerequisites